-Ford, GM, and Fiat workers’ union wants car factories shut down during COVID-19
+Ford, GM, and Fiat workers’ union wants car factories shut down for two weeks during COVID-19

 Reached for comment, a Ford spokesperson said, “The health and safety of our workforce is our top priority.
 We’re working closely with the UAW and will have more to say at a later time.”

+Fiat Chrysler says it has “already implemented extensive protocols to ensure the health and welfare of our workforce” and that it is “continuing to carefully monitor the situation and are making improvements as needed.”

-We also reached out to GM and Fiat Chrysler and will update when we hear back.
+We also reached out to GM and will update when we hear back.

 The union is meeting with the companies today, so expect an update on this soon.